 2) Get Your Papers In Order

-A common mistake founders make is not setting up the proper legal documentation from day one.
+Common mistake founders make is not to set up the proper legal documentation from day one.
 You may not want to think about what will happen in the worst-case scenarios—if your company faces a lawsuit or if you and your cofounder have a dispute over ownership rights someday—but you need to protect yourself against these types of risks.

 Taking the time to do this early on will save you money and hassle down the line.